-I would not agree with this because I think He is showing His disapproval, but not in the way we expect Him to.
-We all expect to see Him coming now in the clouds and showing all His majesty.
-This will eventually happen, but it will be at the very end, and then it might be too late for any other action or choice we need to make.
+I would not agree with this because I think He is showing His disapproval, but not in the way people expect Him to.
+People think that if God is real, then He needs to descend from heaven and show in an obvious way His judgment and disapproval of what is wrong.
+Even Christians at times expect God to act this way and to manifest His heavenly kingdom right now in all its aspects.
+This will eventually happen, but it will be at the very end, and then it might be too late for any other action or choice people need to make.
 He is showing His disapproval now in different ways, even through nature.
 He is just not showing all of His discontent toward sin at present because He still wants to give us an opportunity.

 The other reason I can point out to those asking why He is not showing up and coming now is that it hasn't actually been a long time since we have lived in such an extreme and immoral way.
-Immorality and wickedness have always been there in the world, but the Lord will come when this immorality becomes unsupportable.
+Immorality and wickedness have always existed in the world, but the Lord will come when this immorality becomes unbearable.
 The trend toward ungodliness, even at extreme levels, has been around for fifty or sixty years.
 I am speaking about fifty or sixty years because this is the time in which many taboos have fallen, even on a global level, and have become a promoted fashion in our culture, and many people follow that.
-Things that can make the Lord furious and He cannot stand have been accepted as something normal.
+Things that can make the Lord furious and that He cannot stand have been accepted as normal.
 Nevertheless, He still has patience, and because of His love, He still waits for people to repent.
 This is the reason why He doesn't show His wrath now.
 If we had lived a longer time in the immoral way we live today, then yes, we could probably consider the fact that He is delaying, but even this is relative, as only He knows the purpose and the exact time established for Him to come.
-But it is not only a question of how long we've lived this way, but how low society's moral values are getting.
+Still, it is not just a question of how long we've lived this way but also of how low society's moral values are getting.
 As said earlier, there has always been immorality in the world, but when it is generally accepted by society and considered the ordinary way of life on a global level, it is something different.

 The story of Noah and the flood has similarities with what we can expect at the end times.
 There, as well, the sin was so much that God wasn't able to bear it anymore.

-"Then the LORD saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.
-And the LORD was sorry that He had made man on the earth, and He was grieved in His heart" (Genesis 6:5-6).
+"Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.
+And the Lord was sorry that He had made man on the earth, and He was grieved in His heart."
+(Genesis 6:5-6).